cerebral/cerebral/docs/introduction/errors.md

 })
 ```

 The **catch** takes a list of error handlers.
-You give the handler the error type and the sequence to handle it.
+You define the handler with an error type and the sequence to run.
 In this case we are catching any error, but we could be more specific.
 Let us create a **JsonPlaceholderError** in a new file called **errors.js** that you put into `src/app`:

 ```js
 import { CerebralError } from 'cerebral'